1886 SAFA season

 The 1886 South Australian Football Association season was the 10th season of the top-level Australian rules football competition in South Australia.

+The new Adelaide Football Club, formed by the merger of North Adelaide Junior and North Parks, won the premiership in just their second senior season.
+Eight seasons after joining the SAFA, this was the first time Norwood failed to finish in the top two.
+It was also the first time that Port Adelaide finished last and collected the wooden spoon.

 This was the first season in South Australia that quarters were played, allowing ends to be changed four times per match.

-The thirty games played had crowd figures quoted for an approximate average of 2,055 spectators per game.
+The thirty games played had average crowd figures of about 2,055 spectators per game.